SaibotMagd/futureday25_lin-ki/README.md

 ---

 ## **Contact**
-For inquiries or collaboration ideas, reach out to [your email/contact details].
+For inquiries or collaboration ideas, reach out to www.lin-magdeburg.de.

 ---